spectrum-health-systems/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Found a bug?
+Let us know!
-title: ''
-labels: ''
-assignees: ''
 ---

-**Describe the bug**
+# Description

-A clear and concise description of what the bug is.
+Please provide a clear and concise description of the bug.

 **To Reproduce**
 Steps to reproduce the behavior: